Wafaa-Almadhoun/Ros-install-/README.md

    Figure (3): the Ubunto interface

   ### 3- install ROS1 in Ubunto

    1- open Ubuntu

+     first you have to open ros wiki in ubuntu with any browser [here](http://wiki.ros.org/noetic/Installation/Ubuntu)

    2- open terminal // command interface